dakujem/oliva-tree/readme.md

 > 📖 **[documentation](doc/docs.md)**
 >

+>
+> 📢
+>
+> It's been a long time since the dawn of this library.
+> It still runs on modern PHP, but it's far from optimal.
+>
+> See a modern reimplementation of this library: [👉 `dakujem/oliva`](https://github.com/dakujem/oliva)
+>
+> I finally found a reason to reimplement the idea
+> and will soon release a stable version of the aforementioned new tool for building and managing trees.
+>

 **Oliva Tree** is a powerful yet simple to use utility for handling tree data structures in PHP.

 Useful for handling **tree data stored in database** or for performing **search** and **filter** operations on arbitrary tree structures.